Synology NAS devices are restricting the use of drives other than those approved by the company

 https://arstechnica.com/gadgets/2025/04/synology-could-bring-certified-drive-requirements-to-more-nas-devices/

-Synology's German subsidiary has announced a policy to impose restrictions on non-genuine Synology HDDs in its 'Plus Series' NAS products released after 2025.
-This change will disable advanced features such as deduplication, drive life analysis, and automatic firmware updates when non-genuine HDDs are used, and may also restrict the creation of storage pools.
-Furthermore, there is a possibility that you will not be able to receive official Synology support in the event of a problem, so in effect, the use of genuine or certified HDDs is strongly recommended.
+Synology's German subsidiary has announced a policy to impose restrictions on the use of non-genuine Synology HDDs in its 'Plus Series' NAS products released after 2025.
+This change means that the use of non-genuine HDDs will disable advanced features such as deduplication, drive lifespan analysis, and automatic firmware updates, and may even limit the ability to create storage pools.
+Furthermore, this could mean that customers may no longer be able to receive official Synology support if a problem occurs.
+Therefore, the use of genuine or certified HDDs is now strongly recommended.

-Synology's genuine HDDs are based on Toshiba and Seagate products and feature their own proprietary firmware.
-The firmware can be updated while connected to the NAS, and one of Synology's strengths is that maintenance can be performed without the need for an external PC.
+Synology's genuine HDDs are based on Toshiba and Seagate products and feature proprietary firmware.
+One of their strengths is that the firmware can be updated while connected to the NAS, allowing maintenance to be performed without using an external PC.

-On the other hand, if you use a 'non-certified HDD' that Synology has not verified for compatibility, not only will it not be supported, but the estimated health status of the drive will also be invalid, which will increase the management burden on the user.
-However, such restrictions will only be introduced on new models from 2025 onwards, and will not affect the Plus series released before 2024.
-In addition, when migrating HDDs from older models, drives already in use can be used on new models without restrictions.
+On the other hand, if you use a 'non-certified HDD' that Synology has not verified for compatibility, not only will it be ineligible for support, but the drive's health status estimate will also be invalid, increasing the management burden on the user.
+However, this restriction will only be introduced on new models released from 2025 onwards, and will not affect Plus series models released before 2024.
+Also, when migrating HDDs from older models, existing drives will be usable on new models without any restrictions.

-Users' reactions to these changes are polarized.
-Those who value enterprise reliability and security have welcomed the changes, but general users who value self-assembly and cost performance have criticized Synology for sacrificing its traditional flexibility in order to lock in their users.
-For individual users who are considering low-priced Plus models, such as entry-level models like the DiskStation DS224+ , configuring with Synology's genuine drives can be a burden in terms of price.
+These changes have polarized user reactions.
+While they are welcomed by those who prioritize enterprise reliability and security, there have been criticisms from home users who prioritize DIY and cost-effectiveness, stating that Synology has sacrificed its existing flexibility in an effort to lock in their customers.
+For individual users considering lower-priced Plus models, such as the DiskStation DS224+ , configuring with genuine Synology drives can be a price burden.

-According to IT news site Ars Technica, some technically savvy users have found ways to circumvent the certification check by editing the internal configuration files of the NAS.
-However, this is of course an unrecommended practice that is not officially guaranteed, and Synology may take measures to block it in the future.
-This was announced by Synology's German subsidiary, but it is not clear at this time whether these restrictions will be applied only to Germany and the EU region, or to the whole world.
+According to IT news site Ars Technica, some technically savvy users have found ways to bypass the authentication check by editing the NAS's internal configuration files.
+However, this is obviously an unrecommended practice with no official guarantee, and Synology may take measures to block it in the future.
+This announcement was made by Synology's German subsidiary, but it is not clear at this time whether these restrictions will be applied only to Germany and the EU region, or globally.

 in Hardware, Posted by log1i_yk